darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/06 - Lines of Sight.md

 "Not alone," Melf said firmly.
 "Not anymore.
 Whatever happens when that chamber opens, you'll have support."

-The Administrator's expression softened slightly—the first crack Lareth had seen in her granite facade.
+Vera's expression softened slightly—the first crack Lareth had seen in her granite facade.
 "That's... appreciated.
 But you should understand the full scope of what we're facing.
 The chamber doesn't just test worthiness—it reveals truth.
 Divine heritage, hidden purposes, destined paths.
 The guardian sees everything, judges everything.
 Most who face that level of scrutiny break before the test even begins."

 She looked directly at Samantha.
 "Your divine markings suggest you might survive the revelation.
 But survival and success are different things.
 The guardian's definition of worthiness might not align with what any of us expect."

 "Then we prepare for multiple outcomes," Lareth said, his tactical mind already working through contingencies.
-"Best case: Samantha passes the test, destroys the Book of Gosh, and we only have to deal with Serathis occupation.
+"Best case: Samantha passes the test, destroys the [[Book of Gosh]], and we only have to deal with Serathis occupation.
 Worst case: the test fails, the guardian is freed, Tengus claims the book, and Serathis conquers a city already ravaged by supernatural conflict."

-"Most likely case," the Administrator corrected grimly, "something between those extremes that we haven't anticipated.
+"Most likely case," Vera corrected grimly, "something between those extremes that we haven't anticipated.
 The chamber has been sealed for thirty years.
 Whatever's down there has had three decades to evolve beyond its original parameters."

 Through his lattice sight, Lareth watched the city wake to another day, unaware that it might be one of their last in freedom.
 Merchants arranged their wares, dock workers loaded cargo, University students hurried to morning lectures.
 The ordinary patterns of life continuing while extraordinary threats gathered like storm clouds.